lagooned/blog/posts/topological-sort-graph.md

 <g id="edge4" class="edge"><path fill="none" stroke="#FFFFFF" d="M101.0187,-143.8314C101.8743,-136.131 102.8917,-126.9743 103.8426,-118.4166"/><polygon fill="#FFFFFF" stroke="#FFFFFF" points="107.3283,-118.7386 104.9541,-108.4133 100.3711,-117.9656 107.3283,-118.7386"/></g>
 <g id="edge5" class="edge"><path fill="none" stroke="#FFFFFF" d="M85.113,-146.3771C76.4747,-136.659 65.2107,-123.987 55.5503,-113.1191"/><polygon fill="#FFFFFF" stroke="#FFFFFF" points="58.1196,-110.7413 48.8599,-105.5924 52.8877,-115.3918 58.1196,-110.7413"/></g>

-there exist multiple orderings which satisfy a topological sort, one such being:

 `[3, 5, 7, 8, 11, 2, 9, 10]`

-which is the ordering which greedily picks the smallest vertex required to satisfy the sorting property. it is easy to see what this means when you arrange the graph as an adjacency list:
+is one such ordering. it is much easier to see when the graph is arranged as an adjacency list:

 ```
 2 -> []